 As they grow up, let them mingle with people who also use hearing aids.
 Being around friends who are experiencing the same situation still provides a different level of comfort.
 Bring them to groups that will make them feel welcomed and included.
 This will also give them the opportunity to hear stories and tips on how to better handle their hearing loss.

 Ultimately, be the best support system that your child needs.
 Understanding is key to helping them adjust and cope with their situation.
 Also, never forget to give them their daily dose of encouragement.
 It’s not easy what they’re going through, but getting comfortable with hearings aids is the first step to a better future.

-For more information about children wearing hearing aids, you may contact Listening Lab at +68175100 or visit is one our branches in Singapore.
+For more information about children wearing hearing aids, contact The Listening Lab at +68175100 or visit any of our branches in Singapore.